weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ###Deploying Containers onto weave-microservice-01

-Return to the `weave-microservice-01` terminal where you will deploy the RESTful service, the Web App and the Eureka service into containers.
+Return to the `weave-microservice-01` terminal and deploy the RESTful service, the Web App and the Eureka service into containers.

 **Eureka Service**